top of page

 In this state:

-• the thinking brain becomes less accessible
+• thinking becomes harder

 • attention and memory reduce